medourahou/AccessibilityOfDynamicTransport/README.md

 This command starts the OSRM routing server and runs the routing engine, allowing you to make routing requests to the server (on port 5000).

+### Optional

+You don’t need to run the full docker run command every time if you’ve already created and started a container.
+Once you have a container running, you can simply start it again or continue using it from Docker Desktop.

+How to run the Container from Docker Desktop: 1.
+Open Docker Desktop.
+2. Find the container you want to run from the tab (you should have a list of containers that have been run before).
+3. Click on the container you want to start or restart (click the "Start" button to resume or start the container).

 3. Open the notebook "Accessibility_Analysis.ipynb" in you coding environment (e.g. VS code, Jupyter Notebook, ...).
 Install the packages below with the specific versions:

 		geojson == 3.1.0